simbo1905/cu-final-mssql/readme.md

 The code isn't aiming for production quality as its a quick alpha spike.
 By way of example the logging of SQL strings happens in production builds.
 In a real application you would use the DotNet core convensions of checking a standard Env Var to enable or disable it.
 Still those modifications are easy to make so why not have a go and send me a PR.

+Just be clear these steps work on my Mac Book Pro running an official preview edition of the next major release of SQLServer which runs on Linux using a Microsoft supplied docker image.

 ## Run It with Docker on Mac OS

 _Personal Opinion:_ I recommend using "Docker for Mac" as there is less messing around with network issues than using a brew install of Docker Engine.
 Visual Studio 2017 now has good support for "Docker for Windows" so the Docker native tooling seems to be something that Microsoft are getting behind.